Which Method of Hair Restoration should you choose? Learn more about Strip versus Neograft Hair Transplantation

 According to Dr. Finger and many other articles written about the Strip method, it is exactly what it sounds like.
 It is when a physician takes a strip of skin from your head to harvest hair for transplant purposes.
 It sounds and looks worse than it really is and it is not only a very reliable procedure it is also the best way to get to the sweet spot of your donor zone.
 This method is also the one to choose if the patient needs or wants to get the maximum number of follicular units (hair follicles) in one session.
 The safe donor zone that has the best quality and most density is at the back of the scalp.
 If they have a horseshoe of hair around the back and sides of their scalp ( AKA George Jefferson) there is an area of higher density where the hair is a bit thicker and healthier than the rest of the head.

-FUE is easy to sell and it is exactly what most patients under pressure choose.
+Unlike the strip method, Neograft is easy to sell and it is exactly what most patients under pressure choose.
 A picture of a bad strip scar and they just closed the deal.
-Hair Restoration Savannah offered FUT long before Neograft and Dr. Finger appreciates the availability of both procedures.
-There are patients that have one shot to get maximum grafts and they don’t care about a scar on the back of the head that can be covered with hair anyway.
+Hair Restoration Savannah offers both FUT Strip Method and Neograft because Dr. Finger appreciates the availability of both procedures and both methods have advantages and disadvantages.

 Two Hair Restoration Methods Which Should You Choose?
+NeoGraft or Strip?

 The first step is to find out how severe your hair loss is and what method will better suit you.
 Dr. Finger’s experience will allow for proper diagnosis and recommendation based on your individual circumstances.